 What is Clinical Somatic Education?

 Clinical Somatic Education engages the nervous system using an active learning process to help relax muscles and ease pain.
 First developed by Thomas Hanna, PhD, this process involves slow, focused and gentle movements known as neuromuscular retraining.
-Clinical Somatic Education is a direct way to get rid of pain and tension caused by Sensory Motor Amnesia (put hyperlink Kame).
+Clinical Somatic Education is a direct way to get rid of pain and tension caused by sensory motor amnesia.

 Clinical Somatic Education teaches you how to relax muscles that contribute to pain and tension, allowing you to move past something called Sensory Motor Amnesia, a major contributor to chronic musculoskeletal conditions.